ADVERTISEMENT

 How Is Mucocele Diagnosed?

-2. If the origin and extent of the cyst need to be clearly appreciable and demarcated, CT or MRI scanning may help.
+• Magnetic Resonance Imaging or Computed Tomography: If the origin and extent of the cyst need to be appreciable and demarcated, CT (computed tomography) or MRI (magnetic resonance imaging) scanning may help.

-4. Fine needle aspiration cytology (FNAC) with cellular analysis or chemical analysis can also give the diagnostic impression for a ranula.
-A fine-needle aspiration biopsy (FNAB) can also rule out other possible lesions (for differential diagnosis), especially if the color or size are atypical.
+• Fine Needle Aspiration Cytology (FNAC): FNAC with cellular analysis or chemical analysis can also give the diagnostic impression for a ranula.
+A fine-needle aspiration biopsy (FNAB) can also rule out other possible lesions (for differential diagnosis), especially if the color or size is atypical.

 How Is Oral Mucocele Treated?